-2022 transplant establishment summary:
+2023 transplant establishment summary:

 Getting the season started off well means we need to get transplants established quickly.
-In most cases this year, transplants have looked excellent and are getting established quickly.
-I think the relatively good and sunny conditions in January and February helped to produce vigorous and clean plants.
-We had many fewer days in that period with the heavy and long-lasting fog and dew.
-In very few and isolated cases, transplants have shown gummy stem blight symptoms.
-(Bob Hochmuth and Mark Warren)
+In most cases this year, transplants have looked excellent and got established quickly.
+I don't ever remember such a huge number of acres planted by March 1.
+Those plants established about February 15th grew off very fast and those plants are well off the plastic already.
+In only a very few and isolated cases, transplants have shown gummy stem blight symptoms.
+(Bob Hochmuth)